Scout Team: a practice squad made from younger players that gets beat around all week tuning up the varsity hardos for the big game.

 Going 100% on a Tuesday, that kind of behavior will earn you the label “scout team hero”.
-It’s a message from the big guys that they think you suck really bad.

 It was freshman year at Shippensburg University and I was on offensive scout team.
 We were a bunch of 18 year olds and one 23 year old freshman, a running back and Army Ranger named Chris that talked crap 24-7.

 Chris was big for a running back at 220 pounds, was loud and had a heavy southern accent.
 Being an Army Ranger Chris wasn’t impressed by the varsity starters and he loved to tell them all about it.

 Chris got the ball and it was my job to sprint right and kick out big Walt Davis, the starting defensive end, while Chris ran behind my block.

 It’s a trap and the trick is stay low and get there fast enough so he won’t see you coming until WHAM, lights out Walter!